This Library briefing paper looks at the controversy over fixed odds betting terminals.Jump to full report >>

 The gambling industry says there is no evidence of a causal link between B2s and problem gambling.
 It also claims that reducing the maximum stake to £2, as some critics are campaigning for, would put betting shops and jobs at risk.

-Academic research suggests the causes of problem gambling are complex and are not well understood.
+Academic research suggests that the causes of problem gambling are complex and are not well understood.

 The Responsible Gambling Strategy Board (an independent body advising the Gambling Commission) has noted the “regulatory dilemma” of balancing the enjoyment of the majority who gamble without experiencing harm with the protection of a minority who are at risk.